Almost mathematics, Persistence module, and Tamarkin category: Covariant Verdier duality of microsupport

 \end{Thm}

-In general, when corresponding categories can be defined, $\Sh_Z(M;\cC)$ is closed under limits and $\coSh_Z(M;\cC)$ is closed under colimits by definition. \autoref{covariant Verdier duality with microsupport} implies that both of them are closed under limits and colimits if $\cC$ is stable and admits a closed symmetric monoidal structure.
+In general, when the corresponding categories can be defined, $\Sh_Z(M;\cC)$ is closed under limits and $\coSh_Z(M;\cC)$ is closed under colimits by definition. \autoref{covariant Verdier duality with microsupport} implies that both of them are closed under limits and colimits if $\cC$ is stable.

 \phantomsection

 \parbox[t]{28em} { {

 Tatsuki Kuwagaki\\ Department of Mathematics, Kyoto University \\ Kitashirakawa Oiwakecho, Sakyo-ku, Kyoto 606-8502, Japan\\ Email: {tatsuki.kuwagaki.a.gmail.com}\\